yaseenkady/tree.pro/raw/16_reproductive/1_female/6_cervix/cervicitis.md

 # .

-2% cases have strawberry cervix.
+2% of cases have strawberry cervix.

 # <